Fat Harvesting & Transfer

 Hands are one of the most visible unclothed areas of the human body and also one of the first areas to show visible signs of ageing.
 The back of the normal hand is not a repository of fat and the attractive young hand is full not fat.
 The key to the successful hand rejuvenation of the ageing hand is to create an integrated layer of fat grafts over the back of the hand that makes the skin look and feel thicker with a slight youthful fullness.
 The back of an attractive, healthy appearing hand has a slight fullness that obscures veins and tendons but does not hide them.

 Liposuction is the most commonly performed plastic surgical procedure in the world.
-It can however sometimes produce superficial surface irregularities, what is known as iatrogenic liposuction deformities. the most common complication of liposuction.
+It can however sometimes produce superficial surface irregularities, what is known as over or under correction liposuction irregularities. the most common complication of liposuction.
 Some of these are exaggerations of pre-existing irregularities, some are cellulite, and some are newly created.
 The thigh and abdomen are particularly prone to these irregularities.
 They are challenging deformities and require a three-dimensional visualization of the problems and solutions.